zzonyo/trust-docs-test/source/index.html.md

 * limit-maker: The price is specified in order creation request as market maker.
 It will not be matched in the matching queue.
 * ioc: ioc stands for "immediately or cancel", it means the order will be canceled if it couldn't be matched.
 If the order is partially traded, the remaining part will be canceled.
 * stop-limit: The price in order creation request is the trigger price.
 The order will be put into matching queue only when the market price reaches the trigger price.
+* fok: fok stands for "fill or kill", it means the order will be canceled if it couldn't be fully matched.
+If the order can be only partially traded, the entire order will be canceled.

 ### Order Status